ArctiqTeam/copilot-deep-learning-labs/README.md

 * The results we would get with bad prompts
 * The results we would get with better ones
 * How easy it is to create test cases after you already have a few of them
-* How Copilot can mimick tests you've already written
+* How Copilot can mimic tests you've already written
 * How you can prompt Copilot again when edge-cases are missing
 * What are Copilot's limitations and how it might not catch all edge-cases